pg-spot-ops/pg-spot-operator/docs/README_development.md

 # On the next loop the resources will be cleaned up and the container shuts down
 ```

-PS The operator tags all created object with special `pg-spot-operator-instance` tags, thus uses those also for the cleanup.
+PS The operator tags all created object with special `pg-spot-operator-instance` tags, thus teardown uses those also for the cleanup.

+For an AWS side view on all the tagged resources one could run a query in the [AWS Resource Explorer](https://aws.amazon.com/resourceexplorer/),
+looking something like: